North West's Rap Alter-Ego Northie Is Kanye West's Protégé

 Advertisement

-“Yeah, you know my name,” the six-year-old rapped, eliciting cheers from the crowd.
+“Yeah, you know my name,” the six-year-old rapped over a beat made popular by fellow child prodigy ZaZa, eliciting cheers from the crowd.
 “It’s Northie.”

 “I will never do bad things,” North continued with laser focus.
 “This is new.
 Look at my shoes — they’re cute!
 And cool!”